weareviaai/via-platform/README.md

 ## Receiving VIA Platform Events using Webhooks

-To receive VIA platform responses you will need to install a webhook via the VIA Console, associate it with one or move events (see below) and verify the webhook successfully against your client.
+To receive VIA platform responses you will need to install a webhook via the VIA Console, subscribe to the ``message_reply`` event (see below) and verify the webhook successfully against your client.

 VIA will call your webhook with the following payload: